The FM Professional

 Johanna Rodriguez, Savills

-As such, many companies don’t want to mandate that people be on-site.
-Especially given the amount of pushback these types of mandates have been receiving.
+As such, many companies don’t want to mandate that people be on-site in the physical office—-especially given the amount of pushback these types of in-office mandates have been receiving.

-At the same time, we also know that while remote working can certainly be productive, there are also benefits to face-to-face collaboration.
+At the same time, we also know that while remote working can certainly be productive, there are significant benefits to face-to-face collaboration.

-This is why Forbes contributor and Ph.D. sociologist Tracy Brower insists that “wise companies are making the office a magnet, rather than relying on mandates.”
+That’s why smart companies are making the office a magnet rather than relying on mandates.

-If it’s commuting costs, then companies might want to cover parking or transit passes.
+If commuting costs are an issue, you may want to cover parking or transit passes.

-If it’s health concerns, they may want to consider a social distancing planner and/or workplace health checks
+If there are health concerns, you may want to consider a social distancing planner and/or workplace health checks

 “There has to be a balance of social connectivity along with purpose in the workplace today.”